srebughini/ASALI/API/README.md

 ```
 Example can be compiled by typing `cargo build`

-To convert the Asali database into Rust code run `cargo run --bin database-generator`
+To convert the Asali database into Rust code run `cargo run --bin databasegenerator`